jmirc/Hippo-CMS-Konakart/README.md

 ```

 ### CMS Configuration
-* Add a copy of the konakart.properties and the konakart_app.properties file under src/main/resources
+* Add a copy of the konakart.properties and the konakart_app.properties files under src/main/resources
 * Add the following lines into the pom.xml file

 ```xml